vivqu/vivqu.github.io/_posts/2024-02-04-yearly-theme-prompts.md

 read_time: 4 min
 ---

 At the start of each year, my husband and I each pick a "yearly theme" instead of new year's resolutions.
-The yearly theme acts as a guiding principle to help direct our energy, activities, and decisions throughout the year.
+The yearly theme acts as a guiding spirit to help direct our energy, activities, and decisions throughout the year.

 The original inspiration for choosing a yearly theme came from [The Cortex podcast](https://www.relay.fm/cortex).
 As CGP Grey and Myke Hurley emphasize every year, themes are a gentler and more adaptable way of improving your life than resolutions, which typically encourage a pass-fail only mindset.
 Themes can evolve as life circumstances and priorities change.
 A theme like "Year of Health" can help remind the theme-setter to skew towards the healthier choice, from waking up early to go for a run to skipping a cookie impulse buy.